Daisy Johnson: Fictional character biography

 Daisy Johnson is a superhuman with seismic (earthquake-producing) powers and is the illegitimate daughter of Calvin Zabo, the supervillain known as Mister Hyde.
 Taken in by S.H.I.E.L.D., she is under the careful eye of its longtime executive director, Nick Fury, even after the latter's defection from the agency during the events of the Secret War series.
 Daisy herself is a participant in this incident, where Fury uses trickery, lies and outright brainwashing in order to secure a superhero team to overthrow the legitimate government of Latveria.
 This later results in a terror attack on American soil; Daisy destroys the cyborg leader.
-She possesses a "Level 10" security clearance, the only known agent aside from Fury and Black Widow (Natasha Romanova) to do so.
+She possesses a "Level 10" security clearance, the only known agent aside from Fury and Black Widow (Natasha Romanoff) to do so.

 In her most visible action, Johnson helps to defeat the powerful mutant leader Magneto by inducing a vibration in his brain that makes him lose consciousness.
 This is during a three-way confrontation with the X-Men, Avengers and the "Collective"—a powered being carrying thousands of mutant energy signatures.
 Daisy states in this appearance that if she were to join the superhero team the Avengers, she would adopt the moniker "Quake".

 The Avengers splinter due to the events of the 2006–2007 "Civil War" storyline and she is later seen reunited with Nick Fury, in disguise, who gives her new orders to recruit the descendants of various villains and heroes in order to assist him with the threat against the Skrulls in their Secret Invasion.
 Taking on the name Quake, she and her teammates attack the Skrulls during their invasion of Manhattan.
 The team becomes a part of Fury's Secret Warriors, with Daisy acting as field leader of the Caterpillars.